Viewing archives for Music

 The three-year Music course offers wide-ranging coverage of music in its historical and cultural contexts, study of musical genres, forms and styles, compositional techniques, and performance, and allows increasing specialisation in one or more areas as students proceed through the course.
 Combined with the extremely rich opportunities for performance in the College and the University, the course helps every student to graduate as a mature and well-rounded musician with an informed and lively sense of the study and practice of the subject.

 There are excellent facilities in College for practical music.
-These include the award-winning Shulman Auditorium (completed in 2012) with Steinway grand piano, two Music Practice Rooms (both with pianos and harpsichords), and a grand piano and two-manual harpsichord in chapel.
-The chapel organ, by Frobenius (1965), is internationally esteemed and used for weekly recitals during full term.
+These include the award-winning Shulman Auditorium (completed in 2012) with Steinway grand piano, two Music Practice Rooms (both with pianos and harpsichords), and a grand piano, two-manual harpsichord, and chamber organ (by Robin Jennings, 2024) in chapel.
+The main chapel organ, by Frobenius (1965), is internationally esteemed and used for weekly recitals during full term.
 Music students are provided with an electric piano in their room.

 The College offers Choral Scholarships each year, as well as Organ Scholarships and Instrumental Awards.